RaminMdn/poweshell-scripts-for-automation/README.md

 - A script to go through all sub-folders of a root path and run 'git pull' on git folders to make them updated: this comes specifically handy for developers who are working on personal projects from different stations.
 - A script to check connectivity, health and ping stats of multiple websites/servers: This helps if you want to make sure multiple servers are working correctly and are connected.

-These are three examples, but more scripts will be hopefully added.

  <br>

 ## Developers, Supporters & Contributors